What to expect

 Our introductory session costs a reduced price of £30.

 All payments are non-refundable.

 I ask for payment by bank transfer before a session.

 Cancellations, missed appointments, late arrivals and holiday

-If you miss a session without notice or cancel less than 48 hours before a session, you will still need to pay for the session.
+If you cancel less than 48 hours before a session or miss a session without notice, you will still need to pay for the session.
 If you cancel a session 48 hours or more in advance, no payment is required.

 If you arrive late for a session, I will not be able to extend the session beyond the originally scheduled end time.

 In the event I am unable to keep an appointment I will give you as much notice as I can, and I will not expect payment of my fee.

 I will also inform you well in advance of any upcoming holidays that I have.

 Between sessions I will only be contactable about cancellations, rearranging appointments and payments.
 If you were to contact me to discuss other matters related to your therapy we will talk about them at our next appointment.